Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 The blast struck the scarab.
-The metallic insect twitched and went rigid.
+The metallic insect twitched and became rigid.
 Rachel waited with bated breath.
-The prince shot it a second time.
-A bolt of lightning leaped from the sapphire tip.
+The prince shot it a second time, a bolt of lightning leaping from the sapphire tip.
 The scarab brooch lay charred upon the grass.
 Kneeling, he poked it with his wand.
-As the last of the darkness dispersed, he ran a finger through it and brought it to his nose, sniffing.
+As the last of the darkness dispersed, he ran a finger through it, brought it to his nose, and sniffed.

 Raising his wand, he gazed speculatively toward Lucky.
-Rachel shouted, waving her hands.
+Rachel shouted and waved her hands.
 The prince glanced up at her, frowning.
 Their gazes met.
 Something Rachel had never felt before, akin to a shiver but both more wonderful and more terrible, passed through her.
 He nodded and turned away, lowering his wand.

 “Wow!
 Who is that?”
 Siggy asked, his voice aglow with hero worship.

 Even without seeing the details of the crest on his chest, Rachel knew the answer.
 There was only one person he could be.

 “Vladimir Von Dread,” she replied.
 “The Prince of Bavaria.”